mosip/documentation/docs/Pre-Registration.md

 [Pre-Registration APIs](Pre-Registration-APIs.md)

 # UI Reference Implementation
-MOSIP provides a reference implementation of Pre-Registration UI that may be customized as per country needs.
-The implementation is available in [ref impl repo](https://github.com/mosip/mosip-ref-impl).
+MOSIP provides a reference implementation of the Pre-Registration UI that may be customized as per country needs.
+The implementation is is available on [ref impl repo](https://github.com/mosip/mosip-ref-impl).